USS North Carolina Holds Change of Command

 |0

-This work, USS North Carolina Holds Change of Command [Image 1 of 5], by PO2 Michael Lee, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, USS North Carolina Holds Change of Command, by PO2 Shaun Griffin, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT